brentvollebregt/nitratine.net/_posts/2017-12-15-python-keylogger.md

 If you haven't used or setup pip before, go to my tutorial at [{% link _posts/2017-12-13-how-to-setup-python's-pip.md %}]({{ site.baseurl }}{% link _posts/2017-12-13-how-to-setup-python's-pip.md %}) to setup pip.
 This is needed to install pynput to get keys typed.

 ## Installing Pynput
 We will be using the pynput module to listen to mouse events.
-To install this module execute "pip install pynput" in cmd.
+To install this module execute ```pip install pynput``` in cmd.
 Watch the output to make sure no errors have occurred; it will tell you when the module has been successfully installed.

 ![Installing pynput](/images/how-to-get-mouse-clicks-with-python-pynput1.png)

-To double check that it was installed successfully, open up IDLE and execute the command "import pynput"; no errors should occur.
+To double check that it was installed successfully, open up IDLE and execute the command ```import pynput```; no errors should occur.

 ![Testing pynput](/images/how-to-get-mouse-clicks-with-python-pynput2.png)